irmen/Pyro4/docs/source/tipstricks.rst

 Try to find another protocol that better suits this requirement.
 Read :ref:`binarytransfer` for some more details about this.

+Note that Pyro has a 2 gigabyte message size limitation at this time.

 .. index:: object graphs